Structured coalescents, coagulation equations and multi-type branching processes: Model and main results

 For every time $t\in\mathbb{R}_+,i\in[d]$, we define the empirical measure $\nu_{i}^{K}(t,\cdot)\in {\mathcal M}_{f}([N_K]^{d}_0)$ via

-In words, $\nu_i(t, \{\bk\})$ is the number of lineages at time $t$ located in colony $i$ carrying $k_1$ leaves of color $1$ etc. As anticipated at the beginning of the section, our aim is to understand the interplay between the sampling size $N_K$ and the scale $K$ at which migrations (change of color) occur in the model.
-In our analysis, we will therefore distinguish between the two regimes depending on the asymptotic behavior of $\gamma_{K}\coloneqq N_{K}/K$.
+In words, $\nu_i(t,\{\boldsymbol{k}\})$ is the number of lineages at time $t$ located in colony $i$ that carry $k_1$ leaves of color $1$, $k_2$ leaves of color $2$, and so on.
+As anticipated at the beginning of this section, our aim is to understand the interplay between the sample size $N_K$ and the scale $K$ at which migrations (changes of color) occur in the model.
+We therefore distinguish between two regimes, depending on the asymptotic behaviour of $\gamma_K \coloneqq N_K / K$.
 More precisely, we consider \begin{enumerate} \item \emph{The critical sampling regime}:

 \item \emph{The large sampling regime}:

 \end{enumerate}